 The Villa Troglodyte is built on 5 levels, adapted to the natural space available.
 The inside comprises 3 bedrooms and a glass lift to facilitate access.
 Each level has a bedroom with a dark, recycled wooden floor that blends in perfectly with the surrounding rock.
 The second-to-last level includes a living room and kitchen in a minimalist style.
 Finally, the basement has a swimming pool and a garage equipped with a charging station for an electric vehicle.

-The Villa Troglodyte is indeed an architectural masterpiece with strong ecological convictions.
-It offers an interesting reflection on the possible development of housing that respects what nature offers us.
-In an area as densely populated as the Principality, this is quite an achievement.
-This futuristic cave offers visitors a unique experience.
+Villa Troglodyte is truly an architectural marvel with strong ecological convictions.
+It offers an insightful reflection on the future of sustainable living while respecting the natural environment.
+In a place as densely populated as the Principality, such an achievement is nothing short of remarkable.
+This futuristic cave offers visitors a one-of-a-kind experience.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.